nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to <u>view all his/her contacts (UC05)</u>.
+1. User requests to <u>view all contacts (UC04)</u>.
-2. EstateEase shows a list of all his/her contacts.
-3. User requests to edit the details of a specific person in the list.
+2. User requests to edit the details of a specific person in the list.
-4. EstateEase updates the details of the specific person selected by the user.
+3. EstateEase updates the details of the specific person selected by the user.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The given index is invalid.
-    * 3a1.
+    * 2a1.
 EstateEase shows an error message.

       Use case ends.

-* 3b.
+* 2b.
 The new value for the field being updated is not valid.
-    * 3b1.
+    * 2b1.
 EstateEase shows error message, indicating the nature of the invalid input.

       Use case ends.

-**Use case: UC12 - Find matching sellers for a buyer**

-**MSS:**

-1.

-Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-EstateEase shows an error message.

-      Use case resumes at step 2.

-**Use case: UC13 - Link Buyer to Seller**

-**MSS:**

-1. User initiates the process of linking a buyer to sellers for a specific property.
-2. EstateEase validates the provided property information, buyer ID, and seller ID.
-3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
-4. Use case ends.

-**Extensions**

-* 1a.
-User provides invalid input for linking.
-    * 1a1.
-EstateEase displays an error message indicating the issue with the input.
-      Use case ends.

-**Use case: UC14 - View home sellers by priority**

-**Preconditions:**
-- The user initialises a view command with home-seller as a filter

-**MSS:**
-1. EstateEase process the view command with home-seller as filter.
-2. EstateEase shows a list of home-sellers, arranged based on their priority. <br>
-    Use case ends.

-**Extensions**
-* 1a.
-The contact list does not have any home-seller. <br>
-    * 1a1.
-EstateEase shows an error message stating that the contact list does not have home-seller. <br>
-      Use case ends.

-**Use case: UC15 - Filter out buyers**
+**Use case: UC12 - Filter out buyers**

 **MSS:**